MINOR IN GLOBAL STUDIES – ISLAMIC STUDIES SPECIALIZATION

 - gain exposure to the past and present of Islam in diverse social, political, and cultural settings around the globe.

-prepare for or follow up on involvement in a Bing Overseas Studies Program such as in Istanbul, Paris, Berlin, or Cape Town.
+- prepare for or follow up on involvement in a Bing Overseas Studies Program such as in Paris or Berlin.

-At least 1 course must be from each of the following areas:
+- At least one course must be from each of the following areas:

 - Religion of Islam

-For questions, please contact Associate Director Dr. Burcak Keskin-Kozat.
+For questions, please contact Associate Director Dr. Zack Al-Witri.

 Visit the Global Studies Minor page to view all of the specializations.